-SUMMARY (Based on data reported to WHO for week 34, ending 24 August 2025)
+SUMMARY (Based on data reported to WHO for week 38, ending 21 September 2025)

-Globally, influenza and SARS-COV-2 activity remained low.
-At low levels of circulation, SARS-CoV-2 predominated with increasing percent positivity observed in recent weeks.
-SARS-CoV-2 predominated in the temperate and subtropical areas of the Northern hemisphere, however influenza continues to be more predominant than SARS-CoV-2 in the temperate and subtropical areas of the Southern Hemisphere and in tropical areas, influenza and SARS-CoV-2 activity were at similar levels.
+Globally, influenza and SARS-CoV-2 activity remained low.
+At these low levels of circulation, SARS-CoV-2 predominated, with percent positivity increasing gradually in recent weeks.
+SARS-CoV-2 predominated in the temperate and subtropical areas of the northern hemisphere with positivity reported above 10%, whereas influenza was more predominant in tropical areas and in the temperate and subtropical areas of the southern hemisphere where percent positivity was 10% or below.
 [Figures 1a, 1b, 1c and 1d]

-Influenza
+❖ Influenza